5 Things to Know About the iPadOS 14.2 Update

 For more on the iPadOS 14 download and installation, take a look at our guide.

-We’ve been using the iPadOS 14 update on the iPad Pro for a very short time and here’s what we’ve learned thus far:
+We’ve been using the iPadOS 14 update on the iPad Pro for a short time and here’s what we’ve learned thus far:

 Connectivity